 search

-• This Eco Retreat Amidst A Tea Plantation Is Organic In Form And Ecologically Responsible | Raving Dots Studio
+• This Eco Retreat Amidst A Coffee Plantation Is Organic In Form And Ecologically Responsible | Raving Dots Studio

-Earth’s Embrace is envisioned as an eco-retreat amidst a tea plantation where architecture grows from the land itself rather than being imposed upon it.
+Earth’s Embrace is envisioned as an eco-retreat amidst a coffee plantation where architecture grows from the land itself rather than being imposed upon it.
 Designed by Raving Dots Studio, the project is guided by two principles: organic form and ecological responsibility.

-This Eco Retreat Amidst A Tea Plantation Is Organic In Form And Ecologically Responsible | Raving Dots Studio
+This Eco Retreat Amidst A Coffee Plantation Is Organic In Form And Ecologically Responsible | Raving Dots Studio

 Designers conceived the cabin as a sculptural ferrocement shell, shaped through parametric modeling to optimize material use and align with the site’s natural contours.
 The design embraces the terrain, weaving into the tea plantation slopes without disturbance.
 Builders finished the shell with breathable mud plaster and shaded it with a locally sourced thatch roof, allowing the architecture to weather and evolve with its environment.